-MTSA does not provide drug/alcohol counseling, treatment, or rehabilitation programs for students.
+MTSA does not provide on-campus drug/alcohol counseling, treatment, or rehabilitation programs for students.
+There are many community resources that provide support, information and treatment.
 Upon request or in appropriate situations, the School may refer the student to a private counselor, center, or program for assistance with such needs.